cohesivestack/ineo/README.md

   The instance my_db_test was created successfully
 ```

-Now if you show the information about instances:
+Now, when you show the information about instances, you see:

 ```
 $ ineo instances